aboutte/npm-pipeline-example/README.md

 ### Application

-The application portion of this project consists of a Node application that will run in EKS, a k8s cronjob that schedules a container on an interval, and a Lambda function.
+The application portion of this project consists of a Node application that will run in EKS, a k8s cronjob that schedules a container on an interval, and a python Lambda function.

 ### Pipelines

-GitHub actions it used for all pipelines.
+GitHub Actions it used for all pipelines.
 The pipelines are broken down into three areas:

 - Infra - This pipeline maps to the Terraform which is talked about in the following section
 - Build and publish docker images